 Utility:

-- BG&E Small Business Program - Energy Analysis: Small businesses and small nonprofit customers in BGE’s service territory are eligible to receive a free onsite energy assessment.
+- BG&E Small Business Program - Energy Analysis: Small businesses and small nonprofit customers are eligible to receive a free onsite energy assessment.

 - BG&E Home Performance with ENERGY STAR Program: BG&E subsidizes the cost of a home energy audit ($100 for a $400 value).
 After the audit is completed, customers are eligible to tap into incentives for air and duct sealing, insulation, windows and doors, and more.

 - BG&E Building Performance Tune-up Program: Facilities 35,000 square feet and larger are eligible to participate in BG&E's Building Performance Tune-up Program.
-An approved contractor will benchmark a building using ENERGY STAR Portfolio Manager; provide an ASHRAE Level 2 audit; and implement low-cost adjustments that can reduce energy usage immediately.
+An approved contractor will benchmark a building using ENERGY STAR Portfolio Manager; provide an ASHRAE Level 2 audit; and install low-cost energy improvements .

-- Delmarva Power Small Business Program - Quick Energy Check-ups: Delmarva’s Small Business customers are eligible for a complimentary energy assessment.
-The assessment may result in the installation of up to $250 worth of energy-efficient products.
+- Delmarva Power Small Business Program - Quick Energy Check-ups: Small businesses are eligible for a complimentary energy assessment.

 - Delmarva Power Quick Home Energy Check-up Program: Residential customers can schedule a free home energy check-up.
 A certified Energy Analyst will conduct a walk-through of the home and may install energy-saving products free of charge.